• Home

 Link form submissions from other platforms with Facebook

 Many businesses have complex, multi-channel funnels designed to capture users wherever they can.
-A single business may use lead generation ads on LinkedIn, for example, in addition to using webinars and eBooks as lead magnets on their website.
+A single business may use form builders to run lead generation campaigns on social media, for example, in addition to using webinars and eBooks as lead magnets on their website.

 Previously, it was pretty time-consuming to create and update custom audiences for leads collected off-platform.
 Zapier, however, makes it much easier.

-You can send lead information from LinkedIn Ads straight to Facebook, for example.
-You can also send new registrations from GoToWebinar to Facebook as a lead event, too.
+You can send lead information from forms straight to Facebook, for example.
+You can also send new registrations from your website to Facebook as a lead event, too.

 Since these are high-intent audiences, you can follow up with campaigns designed to drive sales and send users emails.
 The combination increases your likelihood of converting the customer.